 All students are required to complete the medical history section of the Student Health Record.
 Notation of any special medical conditions, allergies, medications, or self-care deficits should be made on the medical record.
 In addition, students or parents may consult with the Director of Health Services to discuss any health concerns that may impact the student’s ability to attend classes.

 All matriculating students ages 30 or younger, need to provide proof of immunization for measles, mumps, and rubella.
 Measles and mumps vaccination requires two separate doses.
 In lieu of vaccination, students may opt to show proof of immunity via laboratory titers.
-Meningitis vaccination is required for all students who reside in campus-sponsored housing.
+Meningitis vaccination within the last five years is required for all students who reside in campus-sponsored housing.
 Students carrying nine or more credits must also show proof of vaccination with the hepatitis B series (three shots).